mcjoules/html-learning/README.md

 *Repository, GitHub Page, GitHub Markdown, Wiki, Issue, Issue template, GitHub Desktop, GitHub Doc, GitHub with Editors (push and pull), branch, fork, merge*

-**Coolest Thing I learnt:** Building my own web-build project and documentating what I have learnt.
+**Coolest Thing I learnt:** Building my own web-build project and documenting what I have learnt.
 Discovering the power of GitHub.

 **Things I struggle with:** Using GitHub Markdown, understanding releases and packages, actions, projects, workflow and docker.
 GitHub Doc does help with its amazing documentation.